 In Mexico, on January 26, 2017, the new General Law for the Protection of Personal Data held by Regulated Subjects (source document in Spanish) was published in the Federal Official Gazette (Diario Oficial de la Federación).
 The law regulates the processing of personal data by any authority or agency of the executive, legislative, or judicial branch of the government at the federal, state, and municipal level, as well as by all autonomous bodies, political parties, and public trusts and funds, for which there was no prior framework.
 Under the law, regulated subjects must implement privacy notices, document security policies, and establish procedures to ensure data owners' rights to access, rectify, or oppose the processing of their personal data by a regulated subject.

-This year in the USA, the California State Government passed the California Consumer Privacy Act on June 28, 2018, which will go into effect on January 1, 2020.
+Most recently in North America, the California State Government passed the California Consumer Privacy Act on June 28, 2018, which will go into effect on January 1, 2020.
 The law is modeled after GDPR but is certainly more focused on the commercial side of data processing as opposed to how organizations in general process data (more on this to come in a later blog posts comparing GDPR and the CCPA).
 There’s no question in my mind that California won’t be the last state to take initiative on this.
 Other historically ‘left-leaning states’ such as Illinois, Massachusetts, Oregon and Washington state are likely to pass their own laws over the next couple of years.
 It’s even been recently reported that the Trump administration is in talks with corporations to roll out its own data protection policy on the federal level.
-Most recently in the state of Ohio, Republican Governor John Kasich signed into law S.B.
-220, the Ohio Data Protection Act (“DPA”).
-The new law was passed with the hope of incentivizing business community to institutionalize cybersecurity.

 Outside of North America